NikolaiBird/clote/README.md

 clote
 =====

 CLI based note taking.
-Single page, single file web application
+Single page, single file web application.

+Open clote in a browser and use the command line to ender notes.
+Then edit them in page.

+Early alpha version